-A part of the IPEX family of products, Kitec Plumbing, was introduced in the US in 1995, and was used in new construction until 2007.
-Kitec was the most common brand sold under the family of products, however, additional brands were also used:
+Kitec Plumbing Systems consisting of Kitec Brass Fittings and Kitec Pipes are all part of the IPEX family of products.
+First introduced in the US in 1995, Kitec plumbing was used in new construction until 2007.
+While Kitec was the most common brand sold under the family of products, additional brands were also used, such as:

 - KERR Controls

 Plumbers consider PEX (polyethylene) piping to be a good plumbing system because it is cheaper than copper, is flexible, and easy to install.
 Even today, PEX piping (or polyethylene) is still being used in new home construction (various types of PEX exist today).
 Kitec pipes specifically are made of polyethylene with a thin layer of aluminum (pex-al-pex).
 The system usually consists of blue and orange flexible piping and brass fittings, however, it was also available in other colors (red, blue, gray and black).
 In addition to the orange and blue pipes, Kitec plumbing systems can usually be identified by the brass fittings, which will usually have one of the following stamps:

 - CSA B137.9/10

 Kitec plumbing was used as piping for your drinking water, in under-floor heating systems, and hot water baseboard heaters.

 The blue pipes carry cold water and the orange pipes carry hot water through a home.
 The brass fittings were used to join the pipes together.

 What are some conditions associated with Kitec Brass Fittings?